ambadi365/Ecommerce/README.md

 # Ecommerce
-A sample E-commerce website build in angular 16
+A sample E-commerce website build in angular-16